woman in business attire sitting at a computer with her chin on her hand looking bored and frustrated because she's feeling underutilized

 Align Your Skills with Company Goals

-The key is to position your contributions as solutions to real business challenges.
-This framing helps your executive see you as a strategic asset, beyond administrative support.
+Frame your contributions as solutions to business challenges.
+This strengthens your role as a strategic asset.

 These 8 Skills Take You From Underutilized to Indispensable